Ultraviolet finite resummation of perturbative quantum gravity: Partial resummation into UV finite terms

 On the other hand, if massive matter fields are included, their tadpoles do not vanish and furthermore they are UV divergent.
 This is the one type of correction where no UV regularisation is supplied dynamically by the conformal factor.
 However such tadpole corrections are trivial in that they are local and just result in (divergent) redefinitions of the higher mass-dimension couplings in the theory.
 For example for a massive scalar field $\phi$, the $\phi$-tadpole correction involving the quartic interaction $\sqrt{g}\lambda\phi^4$ leads to a divergent correction to its mass term $\half\sqrt{g} m^2\phi^2$ in the form, $\delta m^2\propto \lambda m^2$.
 These divergent corrections to higher mass-dimension couplings, can be removed either by a trivial renormalisation or, as above, by normal ordering.
 In practice then, we can ignore them.

 In the light of the phenomenological ``fine-tuning" problems of the Higgs' mass and cosmological constant, it is intruiging that their massive tadpole corrections, which form by far the largest contribution, must be trivially removed in this way for consistency of this theory.
 We note however that it is still the case that the Higgs' mass and cosmological constant parameters in the action $S$ would differ by finite corrections from the corresponding measurable quantities.
-Furthermore, these corrections can be expected to be large since, as we see explicitly in sec. \ref{sec:limits}, they involve quantum corrections cut off in the UV by the Planck mass.
+Furthermore, these corrections can be expected to be large since, as we see explicitly in sec. \ref{sec:limits}, they involve quantum corrections cut off in the UV by the Planck mass. \TRM{In any case, the real questions to answer are dynamical ones, for the cosmological constant for example relating its IR value at two different times -- namely during inflation and now, and answering such questions would require a more complete theory.}